tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The structure contains the following fields:

 version
 : The version of ECH for which this configuration is used.
-Beginning with draft-08, the version is the same as the code point for the "encrypted_client_hello" extension.
+The version is the same as the code point for the "encrypted_client_hello" extension.
 Clients MUST ignore any `ECHConfig` structure with a version they do not support.